-Flagler College, in compliance with Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, is an equal opportunity institution that does not discriminate on the basis of race, color, gender, religion, national origin, age, disability, marital status, familial status, sexual orientation, gender identity or expression, or any other protected characteristic in its admission, treatment, or access to, or employment in, its programs or activities.
+Flagler College is committed to diversity, inclusion and pursuit of a higher education with adherence to high ethical standards.
+It is the policy of Flagler College not to discriminate in its admissions program, student services, or hiring practices on the basis of race, color, gender, religion, national origin, age, disability, marital status, familial status, sexual orientation, gender identity or expression, or any other protected characteristic.

-The following individuals have been designated to handle inquiries regarding the College's non-discrimination policies.
+The following persons have been designated to handle inquiries regarding the College's non-discrimination policies: